pavelrisenberg/fitbitphp/README.md

     print_r($xml);

-Note, that unconditional call to 'initSession' in each page will completely hide them from the eyes of unauthorized visitor, providing private area feature.
-On the other hand, you could also track if user already authorized access to FitBit without any additional workflow if not:
+Note, that unconditional call to 'initSession' in each page will completely hide them from the eyes of unauthorized visitor.
+Don't be amazed, however, it's not a right way to make area private on your site.
+On the other hand, you could just track if user already authorized access to FitBit without any additional workflow, if it was not true:

-    if($fitbit->sessionStatus())
+    if($fitbit->sessionStatus() == 2)
         <you_are_authorized_user_yes_you_are>